30 July 2008

 But since the lobotomy was apparently successful, I told myself that this time would be different.
 And the potential for good pictures was high...Jackson was in a great mood, Sadie was perfectly content, and all was well.
 But then the studio was running thirty minutes late.
 No big deal.
 Jackson seemed to be totally stoked about getting to "cheese."
 Sadie was still happy.
 We all watched as two beautiful girls had their pictures taken.
 As I watched the big sister lean over and give her sister a gentle, loving kiss, I thought, "This picture day is going to be GREAT!!"

 Forty-five minutes later it was over.
 I was incredibly disappointed.
 Sadie did great, and really, with the huge number of pictures of Jackson already in our home, we needed more pictures of her.
-But I sooooo badly wanted to have one, just ONE, picture of my beatiful babies together.
-I am not blaming the photographer at all.
-If I had been in her shoes, I would've started drinking hard liquor about three minutes after we walked through the door.
-She was quite a trooper.

 And apparently, a miracle worker.
 After we ate lunch, I went back to the studio to look at the proofs.
 Not only did she get some AMAZING pictures of our baby girl, she also managed to capture one of them together, without snot or tears.
-And even a few really great ones from the thirty seconds when Jackson was happy.